Sudhiksha03v/SnapWrite/README.md

-# SnapWrite
-This project is a simple note taking app made with flutter and dart.
+SnapWrite is a simple note taking app made with the flutter framework powered by Dart.

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)